-Figure 6.20: Selecting a Race
+Figure 5.20: Selecting a Race

 9. The next window starts the race.
 The intent of the game is to make Tux reach the Finish line, collecting herrings on the way.
-If you succeed in reaching the Finish line within the parameters mentioned in Needed to advance, you proceed to the next round; else, you have to play the round again.
+If you succeed in reaching the Finish line within the parameters mentioned in Needed to advance, you proceed to the next round; otherwise, you have to play the round again.
 There are four attempts or lives that you get to compete in an event.
-If you fail to satisfy the wining criteria, one life is deducted from the total.
+If you fail to satisfy the wining criteria, one life is deducted.

-Figure 6.21: Playing PlanetPenguin Racer
+Figure 5.21: Playing PlanetPenguin Racer